Make a snap and store box with your personal touch

 You have a host of options to create your unique box lid.
-Pick whichever one inspires you - or try all of them!
+Here are a few ideas to choose from.
+Pick whichever one inspires you, or create your own!

 Using a black marker, write a favorite quote or song lyric, or sign your name on a blank white piece of paper.

-Print this template out on an inkjet printer (not your Glowforge!) and use a black marker to fill in the blanks.
+Print this template out on an paper printer (not your Glowforge!) and use a black marker to fill in the blanks.

 Grab something nearby: a shoe, a leaf, a doll, your other hand - and plunk it on a blank white piece of paper.
 Trace around the edges with a black marker.